nhsx/il-magic-scanner/README.md

 our purposes, the conversion is easy in that we only need to be able to send things that are typeable: a name, a number, and some spaces.

-In [this directory](TODO) is a service that runs on the raspberry pi whose job it is to take data (from something else running on the machine), strip out anything it can't pass on, and convert the remainder into keypresses.
+In [this repository](TODO) is a service that runs on the raspberry pi whose job it is to take data (from something else running on the machine), strip out anything it can't pass on, and convert the remainder into keypresses.
 It's not very general, in the sense that